 Hi!
 I’m Daniela, a Bulgarian-American writer and a first-generation immigrant.
 My debut novel, Her Daughter’s Mother, (Putnam, 2019) was critically acclaimed (“An impressive debut” — Publishers Weekly) and translated into three languages.
 My essays, short stories, and poems have been published in The New York Times, The Washington Post, LA Review of Books, and Marie Claire, among others.

-Passionate about social justice and human rights, I have worked at The United Nations, The World Bank, and the Center for Global Education, Brookings.
+Passionate about social justice and human rights, I’ve worked at The United Nations, The World Bank, and the Center for Global Education, Brookings.
 I’ve leveraged that experience as a journalist, covering issues such as global kleptocracy, girls’ education in Afghanistan, sex trafficking in Thailand and Brooklyn, and Syrian refugees in Bulgaria.

 MY JOURNEY